Signature Book Printing - Book Printer

 COMPETITIVE EDGE.
 We excel in certain ways, described here.

 For books printed in Hong Kong, the turnaround is normally 4 weeks (plus 4 weeks transit time).
-If you have a pressing schedule need the prices are usually so attractive that you can afford for us to air freight a "starter kit" of books, and have them in your hands within a 4 week turnaround.
-With normal economical ocean shipping, the transit time to your door is about 4 weeks.
+If you have a pressing schedule requirement, the prices may be so attractive that you can afford for us to air freight a "starter kit" of books, and have them in your hands within a 4 week turnaround.
+With normal economical ocean shipping, the transit time to your door is close to 4 weeks.
 We have an excellent record of meeting schedule commitments.
 We take pride in our excellent service, competitive prices, top quality, and aggressive scheduling.

 RUN LENGTH.
 We do not normally quote for fewer than 500 copies of black and white soft cover books or fewer than 300 copies of hard cover books or books that are mostly in color.
 We can produce any quantity above that which you want.
 At the low end, it's all a matter of economics.
 As you can see from the chart below, the unit cost -- the cost per copy -- starts high and drops as the quantity of books increases.